wixplosives/stylable.io/docs/references/st-scope.md

 ```

-By default, stylable would show a warning diagnostic targeting all of the elements written above.
-To do this without warning, we will need to use @st-scope without a selector as a parameter.
+By default, Stylable would show a warning diagnostic targeting all of the elements written above.
+To do this without warning, we will need to use `@st-scope` without a selector as a parameter.

 ```css
 @st-scope {